sophiaborromeo/Probability-FA7/fa7.md

 *Facility Optimization:*

--   Elevator scheduling or idle-time automation could be improved using real-time arrival predictions.
+-   Elevator automation or idle-time scheduling can be optimized through the use of real-time arrival predictions.
+Using real-time data, elevators can be set to work more efficiently—moving more in peak hours   and idling in non-peak hours.
+This reduces waste trips and maximizes flow.

 -   Digital displays showing estimated wait times could enhance the student experience.
+Wait time displays can help students manage their expectations, reduce frustration, and decide whether to wait or take the stairs, especially during busy periods.

 *Energy Efficiency:*

 -   Since there is a 33% chance of waiting more than 60 seconds, the elevator could delay activation unless more people arrive, optimizing both energy and time.
+With fewer arrivals during off-peak times, elevators can delay trips until more passengers are present, cutting down on energy use and unnecessary movements.

 ## Visualization: